jon-jacky/Piety/scripts/session.md

     ... exit from Python
     ...$

+You never actually exit from a job, you just suspend it.
 Each job (including the Python interpreter) preserves its state between invocations, so work in progress can be resumed.
 The line editor *ed* and the display editors *edsel* and *eden* share the same state including editor buffers and insertion points.
 Also, *edsel* and *eden* share window state.

+If *session* exits for any reason, control returns to the standard Python intepreter (with the *>>>* prompt).
+You can resume the session by typing *main()*, the state of every job will be intact.

 ## Job control ##